Seagate/cortx-test/docs/Architectural-Overview.md

 ### Benefits

 *   Can run on commodity H/W and light weight VMs.
-The run can be started on a single client VM for multiple targets. ( Storage efficient)
+The run can be started on a single client VM for multiple targets ( Storage efficient)

 *   Framework will start parallel execution on multiple targets; depending on health of target, it will reschedule test execution for errored or failed tests.
-This will ensure complete test execution of identified test plan.
+This will ensure complete test execution of identified test plan

-*   Framework will have parallel execution over a single target also which will reduce the time required for test execution.
-(Time efficient)
+*   Framework will have parallel execution over a single target also which will reduce the time required for test execution (Time efficient)

-*   Maximum failures will get during the first few hours of execution.
+*   Maximum failures will get during the first few hours of execution

 *   Live test execution information will be available to users through dashboard and test management tool

 *   Complete history of test data will be available in database, so anyone can access any test related data at any time from dashboard.

-*   Logs will be archived on NFS share.
+*   Logs will be archived on NFS share

-*   No manual intervention is required for test configuration of different targets as the process is fully automated.
+*   No manual intervention is required for test configuration of different targets as the process is fully automated